Pokémon FireRed and LeafGreen: Reception

 Reviews of FireRed and LeafGreen were mostly positive, and the games currently hold an aggregate score of 81 percent on Metacritic.
+Jon Minife of the New Zealand Herald praised the game for resolving the connectivity issues that Ruby and Sapphire had at the time, which would convince older players to get back into Pokémon.
 Craig Harris of IGN gave the games an "Outstanding" 9.0/10 rating and praised the creators of the games for creating a game that "works extremely well for the handheld market.
 It doesn't have quite the same variety as Ruby and Sapphire, but it's still incredibly satisfying."
 Harris was less positive about the games' graphics, which he thought were "limited" and "basic".
 GameSpot's Greg Kasavin, who gave the games 8.4 out of 10, commented that "though Pokémon could probably use a few new twists after all these years, FireRed and LeafGreen are great role-playing games on their own merits, filled with lots more content and more challenges than last year's Ruby and Sapphire, and offering up plenty of addictive gameplay that can be a lot of fun for players of all ages."
 Unlike Harris, Kasavin praised the games' graphics for their "colorful good looks and the endearing character designs that the series is known for."
 GameSpot later named LeafGreen the best Game Boy Advance game of September 2004.
 Game Informer rated the games a "Very Good" 8/10 for being "a lot of fun", yet they saw the graphics as "utterly unremarkable" when compared to other handheld games.

 GameSpy reviewer Phil Theobald, who awarded the games four out of five stars, stated, "Before I knew it, I was hooked all over again.
 The engrossingly simple gameplay combined with the more-strategic-than-they-first-appear battles was just too much to resist.
 And yeah, the 'gotta catch 'em all' gimmick is still effective, not to mention necessary to build a well balanced party.
 There's just something about tracking down, capturing, and training all those Pokémon that really draw you into the game's world."
 He justified the games' graphics by comparing them to the "ugly" original Red and Blue versions.
 Additional praise was given to the new features such as the contextual tutorial, and flashbacks when loading a saved game, as well as the games' multiplayer capabilities via the Wireless Adapter.